jmcurcio/cartpole/README.md

 # CartPole Agents

-This project implements random and DQN agents for the OpenAI Gymnasium CartPole-v1 environment, with a modular structure for future research and development.
+This project implements random, DQN, and REINFORCE agents for the OpenAI Gymnasium CartPole-v1 environment.

 ## Structure